sclorg/nginx-container/1.20/README.md

 **`NGINX_LOG_TO_VOLUME`**
        When `NGINX_LOG_TO_VOLUME` is set, nginx logs into `/var/log/nginx/`.
-In case of RHEL-7 and CentOS-7 images, this is a symlink to `/var/opt/rh/rh-nginx120/log/nginx/`.
+In case of RHEL-7 images, this is a symlink to `/var/opt/rh/rh-nginx120/log/nginx/`.

 Troubleshooting